 \textbf{In our work}, we explore the question \emph{whether we can further improve both scalability and performance on the target application by leveraging structure in the data}.
 We address the final selection bottleneck by introducing clustering-based data pruning.
-Moreover, our novel theoretical analysis, such as Lemmas~\ref{lem_bound_delta_diversity} and~\ref{lemma_cluster_opt}, allowed us to relate cluster-level and item-level selection stages and derive an approximation bound for the proposed method.
-In summary, the contributions of our work are as follows \begin{itemize} \item We propose \modelname{}, a novel distributed method that uses a multilevel approach to high quality and diverse subset selection. \item We provide a rigorous theoretical analysis and show that our method achieves a constant factor approximation of the optimal objective.
-We show how this bound can be affected by clustering structure in the data.
+Moreover, our novel theoretical analysis, such as Lemmas~\ref{lem_bound_delta_diversity} and~\ref{lemma_cluster_opt}, allowed us to relate the cluster-level and item-level selection stages and derive an approximation bound for the proposed method.
+In summary, the contributions of our work are as follows \begin{itemize} \item We propose \modelname{}, a distributed method that uses a multilevel approach to high quality and diverse subset selection.
+We provide a rigorous theoretical analysis and show that our method achieves a constant-factor approximation of the optimal objective.
+We show how this bound is affected by clustering structure in the data.

-\item We utilize our new theoretical findings to tighten the bound of \dgds{}, improving from the existing factor of $\frac{1}{31}$ to $\frac{1}{16}$.
-Moreover, the improved bound does not rely on the condition of $k \ge 10$ required in \dgds{} \cite{ghadiri2019distributed}.
+\item We use new theoretical findings to tighten the bound of \dgds{}, improving from the existing factor of $\frac{1}{31}$ to $\frac{1}{16}$.
+The improved bound does not rely on the condition of $k \ge 10$ needed in \dgds{} \citep{ghadiri2019distributed}.

-\item We demonstrate utility of our method on popular ML applications of item recommendation and RAG-based question answering.
+\item We demonstrate the utility of our method on popular ML applications of item recommendation and RAG-based question answering.
 For item recommendation, our method not only improves up to $4$ percent points in precision upon baselines, but is also $20$ to $80$ times faster (Figure~\ref{fig:time_wrt_size}). \modelname{} has been deployed \textbf{in production} for real-world candidate retrieval on a large-scale e-commerce platform serving million customers daily. \end{itemize}

-\section{\modelname{}: Multilevel Subset Selection}
+\section{Multilevel Subset Selection}